 5. Watch out for high contrast areas

 Be careful when you have areas of super bright sunlight or artificial illumination and dark shadowy areas.
 Your smartphone will struggle to balance out these areas and you'll be left with blown-out lights and inky blacks with no definition.
 Try to position yourself somewhere where contrast won't be so high.
 High contrast can look cool for moody photographs, but it's not good for filming.
 You've been warned!

 6. Charge your battery

-7. Clear up some memory
+7. Clear up some memory and watch your RAM

 4K video also fills up memory extremely quickly.
 If your phone has a microSD card slot make sure you're recording your video to the microSD card and not the internal storage.
 If it doesn't, try to free up as much internal memory as possible before you start shooting.
 Running out of storage at the critical moment is not an option!
 There are also a couple of things you can do to make sure you have enough RAM on hand to keep your camera ticking over at maximum performance.
 One trick is to reboot your phone before you start recording.
 Doing so will force all of those pesky background apps to shut down and, as long as you don't open anything before booting up the camera app, you can make sure that your processor is fully dedicated to the job.

 8. Avoid moving from dark to light areas

 If you're tracking a subject from a dark to a light area you'll get some crazy white balance when the subject moves from shadows into light.
 The same goes if you're moving from light areas to dark or vice versa.
 Lighting can cause real issues when trying to film a moving subject, so keep an eye on any transitions and always look out for optimal lighting conditions.

 9. Don't use digital zoom